Public image of Barack Obama: Race and culture

 In January 2007, The End of Blackness author Debra Dickerson warned against drawing favorable cultural implications from Obama's political rise: "Lumping us all together", Dickerson claimed it, "erases the significance of slavery and continuing racism while giving the appearance of progress".
-On the liberal website Salon Debra wrote, "African-American, in our political and social vocabulary, means those descended from West African slaves, because Obama is not a descendant of West Africans brought involuntarily to the United States as slaves, he is not African-American," although his father is from Africa.
+On the liberal website Salon Dickerson wrote, "African-American, in our political and social vocabulary, means those descended from West African slaves, because Obama is not a descendant of West Africans brought involuntarily to the United States as slaves, he is not African-American," although his father is from Africa.
 Stanley Crouch wrote in the New York Daily News, "Obama's mother is of white U.S. stock.
 His father is a black Kenyan," in a column entitled "What Obama Isn't: Black Like Me".

 Addressing the issue of whether he was "black enough," Obama told an August 2007 meeting of the National Association of Black Journalists that the debate was not about his physical appearance or his record on issues of concern to black voters.
 Obama said, "we're still locked in this notion that if you appeal to white folks then there must be something wrong."

 After a McCain advertisement accused Obama of being "just a celebrity like Britney Spears or Paris Hilton," Obama asserted that McCain and other Republicans would try to scare voters because he (Obama) "doesn't look like all those other presidents on the dollar bills."
 The Obama campaign initially denied that the comment was on race, but campaign strategist David Axelrod later conceded that it was.